jeffintj75991/HLF-ERC20-TimeHash/README.md

   "strongread": false
 }
 <br/>
-Like this we can do all the operations in the Firefly webconnect <br/>
+Like this we can do all the operations in the Firefly Fabconnect <br/>